framna-nl-backend/decomposer/README.md

 Requirements
 ===

-Decomposer itself is just a bash script, but there's a few other tools it uses:
+Decomposer itself is written in bash, but there's a few other tools it uses:

 * [jq](https://stedolan.github.io/jq/) - Needed for the parsing of the decomposer.json file
 * [autoload-psr](https://github.com/pprkut/autoload-psr) - Used for autoloading of PHP libraries